St Anne's, Sale, Cheshire, UK

 St Anne’s Church, Sale, serves the people of Sale and Sale Moor.
 We are a largish, friendly Anglican Church with a variety of worship styles.
 Style of worship: ‘central’.
 We offer ministry for all ages during the week.
 For details, see “A Church Near You”.
 We have a Church School which draws parents and pupils from across our town.

-Although not providing regular Sunday worship, this Christian Community serves the people of Sale Moor.
-The Hall is used for a variety of local and community activities.
+This Christian Community serves the people of Sale Moor.
+Although no longer used for regular Sunday worship, the Hall is used for a variety of local and community activities.
 For details, see “A Church Near You”.

 For Parish enquiries please contact: